onethinx/Sprouty_Workshop/Part_3_LoRaWAN/README.md

 		data[3] = (uint8_t)(valueLight/20);

 		LoRaWAN_Send(&data, 4, M4_WaitDeepSleep);
 		Cy_GPIO_Write(LED_G_PORT, LED_G_NUM, 1);
 		LoRaWAN_Sleep(&sleepConfig);
 	}
 }
 ```

-What you can do additionally is, if the device does not join the network, do not use while loop, because that will dran the battery, but change some parameters and put the module to permanent sleep.
-When changed, it should look something like this
+What you can do additionally is, if the device does not join the network, do not use while loop, because that will drain the battery, but change some parameters and put the module to permanent sleep.

-This is it.
+That is is.
+We hope you enjoyed this Sprouty workshop! 🤓

+*Your feedback is very welcome!
+Please join* [our Discord channel](https://discord.gg/CvzZwXDk)<br>